code-423n4/2022-10-blur-findings/data/delfin454000-G.md

 ### `Require` revert string is too long
-The revert strings below can be shortened to 32 characters or fewer (as shown) to save gas (or else consider using custom error codes, which could save even more gas)
+The revert strings below can be shortened to 32 characters or fewer (as shown) to save gas (or else consider using custom error codes, which could save even more gas):

 ___
 [ExecutionDelegate.sol: L22](https://github.com/code-423n4/2022-10-blur/blob/2fdaa6e13b544c8c11d1c022a575f16c3a72e3bf/contracts/ExecutionDelegate.sol#L22)